pcwerk/jurassic/README.md

 '([0-9]{1,3}\.){3}[0-9]{1,3}'
 ```

-Using bash shell, we can quickly see grab the IP addresses out from this text file.
+Using bash shell, we can quickly grab the IP addresses out from this text file.

 ```bash
 cat README.md | egrep '([0-9]{1,3}\.){3}[0-9]{1,3}'